Aman17123/AI_SOCIAL_MEDIA_AUTOMATION_MERN/README.md

 ---

 <p align="center">
-  Built with ❤️ using the MERN stack
+  Built with ❤️ Aman  using the MERN stack
 </p>